catalyzeio/policies/source/sections/06-systems_access_policy.md

 1. Each workforce member has and uses a unique user ID and password that identifies him/her as the user of the information system.
 2. Each Customer and Partner has and uses a unique user ID and password that identifies him/her as the user of the information system.
 3. All Customer support desk interactions must be verified before WatchTower support personnel will satisfy any request having information security implications.
-   * Support issues submitted by email must be verified by WatchTower personnel using a phone number that has been registered with the corresponding account.

 ## 6.6 Unique User Identification